Scientific Name

 How to Grow and Care

-They are semi-hardy, make sure that your Myrtillocactus are not exposed to temperatures below 25 °F (-4 °C), or they may die.
+They are semi-hardy, so ensure your Myrtillocactus are not exposed to temperatures below 25 °F (-4 °C), or they may die.
 Nevertheless, it is good advice never to let the nighttime temperatures fall below 50 °F (10 °C).
 In the summer, place Myrtillocactus in the sunshine (indoors or outdoors).
 In the winter, find a cooler, light spot.
-That will allow it to go into next spring well-rested, which will make it more likely to flower.
+That will allow it to go into next spring well-rested, making it more likely to flower.
 This easy-care plant doesn't want a lot of water.
 Allow the soil to dry out before you give it another drink.
 Keep the soil completely dry in winter.
-Treat it to special cactus food once a month in the spring and summer.
+Treat it to special cactus food monthly in the spring and summer.

 See more at How to Grow and Care for Myrtillocactus.